-- Agritech New Zealand will input to the Reform of Vocational Education currently underway, to ensure future agritech skills needs will be considered.
-This includes identifying and providing input to the establishment of Workforce Development Councils and Centres of Vocational Excellence for the food and fibre, and technology sectors. - 3.
-Agritech New Zealand will input to the development of the skills component of the Digital Technologies ITP to ensure agritech skills needs are considered. - 4.
-Agritech New Zealand will consider developing a coordinated, agritech branded presence in the Summer of Tech to raise the industry's profile. - 5.
-Callaghan Innovation will work with Agritech New Zealand to assess the applicability and uptake of Student Grants for agritech firms, and promote their value, to improve pathways from study to work. - 6.
-Callaghan Innovation and Agritech New Zealand will utilise the skills of alumni of networks such as the Edmund Hillary Fellowship, Nuffield New Zealand Farming Scholarships and the Kellogg Rural Leadership Programme, including creating a skills list and highlighting agritech expertise. - 7.
-As part of its 'peer to peer networks', NZTE will establish a network for leaders in agritech to share best practice and learn from each other. - 8.
-Explore new types of degrees and teaching that combine technological skills such as engineering, data or biotech with agriculture. - 9.
-Increase student grants and student hackathons with industry.
+- 5.5 Callaghan Innovation will work with Agritech New Zealand to assess the applicability and uptake of Student Grants for agritech firms, and promote their value, to improve pathways from study to work. - 5.6 Callaghan Innovation and Agritech New Zealand will utilise the skills of alumni of networks such as the Edmund Hillary Fellowship, Nuffield New Zealand Farming Scholarships and the Kellogg Rural Leadership Programme, including creating a skills list and highlighting agritech expertise. - 5.7 As part of its 'peer to peer networks', NZTE will establish a network for leaders in agritech to share best practice and learn from each other. - 5.8 Explore new types of degrees and teaching that combine technological skills such as engineering, data or biotech with agriculture. - 5.9 Increase student grants and student hackathons with industry.